Kittisak-M/Best-Strategy-to-Buy-Car-for-Value-Concious-Customer/README.md

 ## Key Contents

-1. Guide to buy Used Cars
+1. **Guide to Buying Used Cars Considering Worth**:
+   - A comprehensive guide to help you understand the factors to consider when purchasing a used car.

-2. Car Depreciation Percentage Change table
+2. **Car Depreciation Percentage Change Table**:
+   - A detailed table that showed the percentage change in depreciation for various car models, helping you understand how different cars retain their value over time.

-3. Table of Average Price in the Most Popular Model
+3. **Table of Average Prices for All Models**:
-4. Price table of the High-Potential Resale Cluster
+   - An extensive table listing the average prices of all car models.

+4. **Calculated Car Appropriate Price and Car Scoring**:
+   - An analysis within the Excel file that calculated the appropriate price for a used car and provides a scoring system to indicate whether a car was a good buy, based on various metrics.

 ## Dataset 📊